 These last few months have been a blur for me.
 I started a new full-time position with a planning department.
 I wrote an intensive application for a graduate scholarship.
 I began a number of graduate school applications.
 I hung out with friends.
-I chatted up some girls.
+I went on some dates.
 I ramped up my work on Drexel Smart House.
 And at no time, until these few moments I am stealing, did I pull back from all the activity in order to assess and to reflect upon what I have been doing, learning, accomplishing.
 In these few borrowed minutes I think I see a dilemma that I am about to run into head on.
 Passions, Priorities and Perpetual Motion.

 I am incredibly passionate about my own education and research , the development and evolution of Drexel Smart House into a sustainable organization, becoming a professional architect, and creating an excellent design company.